ahstat/anabasis/README.md

 It is a side project, interrogating myself on where people would prefer to click in such an area.
 This project uses node.js and mongodb.
 I deployed the app with <a href="https://www.heroku.com" target="_blank">Heroku</a> and <a href="https://mlab.com" target="_blank">MongoLab</a>.
 You can check out the <a href="https://ahstat.github.io/Anabasis/" target="_blank">related post on my blog here</a>.

-The following image is a drawing obtained with this app, finished on 2 Apr 2015 and called "FINALLY".
+The following image is a drawing obtained with Anabasis, finished on 2 Apr 2015 and called "FINALLY".
 You can see all drawings by clicking the image [NSFW, some users having a propensity to draw weird stuff].
 <p align="center">
   <a href="https://anabasis.herokuapp.com/draws.html" target="_blank"><img src="static/img/image29.png" alt="an image drew with Anabasis"/></a>
 </p>